ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 ```

 A browser will automatically open.
 Enter your valid credentials (email address and password).
-Once the “Authorization Successful” message is displayed, you can go back to the AMPLIFY CLI.
+Once the “Authorization Successful” message is displayed, go back to AMPLIFY CLI.

 If you are a member of multiple AMPLIFY organizations, you may have to choose an organization.

-{{< alert title="Note" color="primary" >}}If you do not have a graphical environment, you will have to forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command .{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If you do not have a graphical environment, forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command .{{< /alert >}}

 ### Step 2: Running the agents' install procedure